Shakalaka Boom Boom: Critical reception

 Shakalaka Boom Boom attracted negative reviews from top critics of India.
 Mayank Shekhar of Hindustan Times rated the film with 1 out of 5 stars.
 Shakti Salgaokar of DNA gave movie a one and half stars and wrote in his review, "It's simple — sexual innuendo, potshots at popular films, bad mimicry, foreign locations, a generous dose of overacting, an item song and a gora villain.
 And as he magnificently presents the climax of the film.
 Spare us the comedy, please?"
 Nikhat Kazmi of Times of India said, "This one's definitely not for the fastidious, choosy viewer but for those who don't mind losing it for a bit, Shakalaka Boom Boom works like an average Bollywood musical.
 Performance-wise, it's one big circus with the guys hogging most of the limelight.
-The girls — Kangana and Celina — are mere confetti" and gave it 3 out of 5 stars.
-Taran Adarsh also gave it 3 out of 5 stars, saying "It's a well-crafted entertainer and lives up to the expectations of its target audience — the youth.
+The girls — Kangana and Celina — are mere confetti".
+Taran Adarsh also gave it 1.5 out of 5 stars, saying "It's a well-crafted entertainer and lives up to the expectations of its target audience — the youth.
 At the box-office, its business at the multiplexes will help it generate good revenue, making it a profitable proposition for its investors."